 Determining Criticality

 This framework has been based on the 2015 QLDC Corporate Risk Management Framework (CRMF), and has been developed over time along with QLDC’s engineers and Three Waters Contractors (Veolia).
 This final version is a simplified version of criticality compared to early draft versions that added an additional dimension that accounted for failure event types.
 The inclusion of event types was probably overcomplicated for a first generation assessment and proved difficult to apply with current data and systems.
-The current principle of assessing the consequence (as defined by the CRMF) each asset, or facility, as a complete and catastrophic failure is recommended to be the most practicable option at this time.
+The current principle of assessing the consequence (as defined by the CRMF) of each asset, or facility, as a complete and catastrophic failure is recommended to be the most practicable option at this time.

 There are two dimensions to the criticality assessment before a final score calculation:

-Asset size has been used as a proxy for the number of connections/population served.
+Pipe size has been used as a proxy for the number of connections/population served.

+Scores have been increased based on the proximity of an asset to high amenity locations such as water bodies, public parks, or homes.

-Scores have been increased arethe of an assetTfinal criticality for the asset is then calculated using the
+The final criticality for the asset is then calculated using the consequence equation from the CRMF.

 C= P2+E2+S2+T2+L2+E22.45

+Generally pipe criticality has been assessed with the associated point assets and facilities being attributed the maximum score of the contributing pipe assets.
+For example, if a manhole is located at the junction of three pipes with criticality scores of 1, 2, and 3 respectively, then the manhole will be assigned a criticality of 3.

 Review Period

-Review and update is likely to occur following at the earliest of the follow:
+Review and update is likely to occur after the earliest of the following:

 Adoption and embedding of an updated QLDC Risk Management Framework